-With over 95% of jobs created since 2010 going to college-educated workers, post-secondary education is a critical for improving life outcomes for youth experiencing homelessness, including reducing the risk of continued homelessness as adults.
+With over 95% of jobs created since 2010 going to college-educated workers, post-secondary education is

 The report is based on newly available U.S. Department of Education (ED) data from the 2015-2016 Application Cycle of the Free Application for Federal Student Aid (FAFSA).